Montana-Media-Arts/341-web-design-Spring2021/_docs/topic-13/02-html5/page-01.md

 HTML5 is the latest evolution of the standard that defines HTML.
 The term represents two different concepts.
 It is a new version of the language HTML, with new elements, attributes, and behaviors, and a larger set of technologies that allows the building of more diverse and powerful Web sites and applications.
 This set is sometimes called HTML5 & friends and often shortened to just HTML5.

-Designed to be usable by all Open Web developers, this reference page links to numerous resources about HTML5 technologies, classified into several groups based on their function.
+**HTML5 Reference Guide**

+<a href="https://www.tutorialspoint.com/html5/html5_quick_guide.htm" target="_new">Quick-reference HTML5</a> sheet containing markup generators, code examples and web developer tools.
+The guide is downloadable for ease of use and access.
+This page was created with help from the W3C as a quick guide for those who have some basic familiarity and experience using HTML5.

+**Downloadable HTML5 Guide**

+A quick guide to HTML5, including the common HTML tags as well as the new HTML5 tags. <a href="https://www.doc-developpement-durable.org/file/Projets-informatiques/cours-&-manuels-informatiques/htm-html-xml-ccs/HTML5%20Pocket%20Reference,%205th%20Edition.pdf" target="_new">Downloadable in PDF</a>.

+**HTML5 Cheat Sheet**

+A handy <a href="https://tuftsdev.github.io/WebProgramming/notes/html5-cheat-sheet.pdf" target="_new">HTML 5 cheat sheet</a> for beginners who want to master HTML 5, its elements, event attributes and compatibility.

-Semantics: allowing you to describe more precisely what your content is.
+**Semantics:** allowing you to describe more precisely what your content is.
 Connectivity: allowing you to communicate with the server in new and innovative ways.

-Offline and storage: allowing webpages to store data on the client-side locally and operate offline more efficiently.
+**Offline and storage:** allowing webpages to store data on the client-side locally and operate offline more efficiently.

-Multimedia: making video and audio first-class citizens in the Open Web.
+**Multimedia:** making video and audio first-class citizens in the Open Web.
 2D/3D graphics and effects: allowing a much more diverse range of presentation options.

-Performance and integration: providing greater speed optimization and better usage of computer hardware.
+**Performance and integration:** providing greater speed optimization and better usage of computer hardware.

-Device access: allowing for the usage of various input and output devices.
+**Device access:** allowing for the usage of various input and output devices.
 Styling: letting authors write more sophisticated themes.

-Semantics
+**Semantics**

 Sections and outlines in HTML5

 A look at the new outlining and sectioning elements in HTML5:

 ```html